 Now the C4 hatchback wasn’t a bad effort, even if it fell some way short of the class-leading Focus in dynamic terms.
-It certainly presented a more Citroënesque face to the world than the one the marque had up to then been permitted, even if it probably suffered from as many durability-related issues as its ungainly Sochaux-built Peugeot sibling.
+It certainly presented a more Citroënesque face to the world than the one the marque had latterly been permitted, even if it probably suffered from as many durability-related issues as its ungainly Sochaux-built Peugeot sibling.

 Sold in most markets as either a five or three-door hatchback, the Mulhouse-assembled C4 became a fixture in the upper regions of the European sales charts and a regular sight on our roads, aided by the Cannes Lion winning Euro-RSCG-created ‘transformer’ TV ads.
 Today’s subject however remains something of an outlier in the model hierarchy, the lesser-spotted C4 Sedan, or C-Triomphe, as it was also known.

-Built at PSA’s Argentinian production facility and aimed at the South American, Spanish and Chinese markets, the C4 Sedan/C-Triomphe offered a alternate proposition not only in obvious stylistic terms, but also in overall dimensions.
-510 mm longer overall, with an extra 100 mm between the wheels, the sedan’s extra length was a nod to Chinese tastes, as was the new name – the C4 designation having unpalatable connotations in China.
+Built at PSA’s Argentinian production facility and aimed at the South American, Southern European and Chinese markets, the C4 Sedan/ C-Triomphe offered an alternative proposition not only in obvious stylistic terms, but also in overall dimensions.
+510 mm longer overall, with an extra 100 mm between the wheels, the sedan’s extra length was a nod to Chinese tastes, as was the new name – the C4 designation having decidedly unpalatable connotations in China.

-The effect it creates however is an incongruous one, the car lacking the proportions or requisite gravitas to wear it in any manner other than a slightly apologetic one.
-So while the styling cannot be considered a ringing success, it does put one in mind of another car, Ford’s 1993 Synthesis concept; a design which echoed themes explored with more success in Ghia’s Focus showcar of the previous year.
+The effect it creates however is an incongruous one, the Triomphe lacking the proportions or requisite gravitas to wear it in any manner other than a slightly self-conscious one.
+So while the styling cannot be considered a ringing success, it does put one in mind of another car, Ford’s 1993 Synthesis concept – a design which reprised themes explored with more success in Ghia’s Focus showcar of the previous year.
 Both vehicles employ a softly curved form language, a glassy six-light canopy, and a rounded tail.

 But it doesn’t end there.
 Citroën currently sells the Spanish-built C-Elysée saloon in selected European, South American and North African markets in addition of course to China, where it is also assembled.
 In fact, the sheer fecundity of three volume Citroëns available worldwide turns out to be somewhat bewildering and really ought to warrant further examination.

 In fact, one struggles to think of a three volume Citroën that could be said to have been a visual success.
-Perhaps Citroën should simply avoid the format.
+Perhaps the double chevron should simply avoid the format.
 It’s clearly not their metier.